easyish/arcrelay/README.md

 `

-### 6. Run index.ts
+### 6. Run the backend server
-To compile and run index.ts with all necessary dependencies, leave testRPC running in the 2nd terminal window, and in the 1st terminal window run:
+To compile and run server.ts with all necessary dependencies, leave testRPC running in the 2nd terminal window, and in the 1st terminal window run:

 `